 But the van pulls up, it’s time to go.
 Doug says I look like a Berber girl, and takes my camera to snap a few photos, motioning me to move closer to “my sheep and my horse in front of my summer shelter.”
 It’s one of my favorite photos from this trip.

-We drive down to the valley floor to the town of Ourika.
-The main road through this little town is lined on one side with hotels and shops, and on the other side with restaurants along the banks of a fast-moving river, accessible by foot bridges.
-Some of the tables are actually sitting in the rushing water.
+We drive down to the valley floor to the town of Ourika, where we spend another hour just wandering around.
+The main road through this little town is lined on one side with hotels and shops, and on the other side with restaurants that are only accessible by foot bridges that cross a fast-moving river.
+Some of the footbridges appear more stable than others.
+I spend about half of my time just looking at these eateries, with their brightly painted furnishings so close to the rocks that some of the chairs and tables are actually sitting in the rushing water.
 The roar of the river is so loud that it must be hard to hear your waiter…

 Then it’s back to Marrakech for our final night in Morocco.

-After dinner and feeling no pain, I flit in and out of souks, adding a pair of leather slippers, a prayer cap, and an embroidered pillow top to my collection.
-The sky is filled stars hanging over smoke from the food braziers.
-Neon whirligigs shoot up through the haze before falling back down for the teenage vendors to chase after.
-I’m surrounded by the noisy clamor of a thousand strangers, as I relish my final hours here in the carnival that is the Jemaa el Fna of Marrakech.
+My shopping done, I’m walking through the square under a starlit sky filled with smoke from the food braziers.
+Neon whirligigs like what I saw in Istanbul during EID shoot up through the haze and pierce the sky before falling back down and being chased by the teenagers who are trying to sell them.
+The air is filled with the noisy clamor from a thousand strangers, as I relish my final hours here in the carnival that is the Jemaa el-Fna of Marrakech.

-I find Doug and Mohamed at the designated meeting place, and after about a half an hour, the rest of our party arrive, happy to have found a tourist spot for dinner where they enjoyed wine bellydance with their dinner.
-All of us collected, we return to the riad…
+I find Doug and Mohamed at the designated meeting place, and after about a half an hour, we wonder if Catherine has accepted the invitation she was made earlier to drive one of the horse-drawn taxis.
+Eventually they arrive, they had found a restaurant that had both wine and bellydancers, so they are also pretty happy.
+All of us collected, we return to the riad.

 …. and I find that I have completely forgotten to buy a suitcase …